Perfect Chicken Liver Pâté

 can you freeze chicken livers?

 Yes!
 Chicken livers can be frozen successfully.
-Ensure they are wrapped well with clingfilm or in an air tight freezer bag to avoid freezer burn.
-Defrost chicken livers overnight in the fridge.
+Wrap them well with clingfilm or in an airtight freezer bag to avoid freezer burn.
+Defrost them overnight in the fridge.

 I don’t drink alcohol, can Chicken Liver pâté be made without?